Tlcke77/8-Week-SQL-Challenge/Case Study #2 Pizza Runner/README.md

 ***

-###2. at was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?
+### 2. What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?

 ```sql
 SELECT runner_id, AVG(TIMESTAMPDIFF(MINUTE, order_time, pickup_time)) AS avg_pickup_time